gregdevore/Projects/README.md

 **Lesson5_Clustering_DeVore.ipynb**

 This assignment begins with a handworked example illustrating how the k-means and hierarchical clustering algorithms are performed.
 In addition, the k-means algorithm was used to classify papers from a technical conference by topic.
 This also involved the generation of a term frequency, inverse document frequency (tf-idf) matrix so that distance measures could be computed between observations in the data set.

-**Lesson6_Association_Mining_DeVore.ipynb**

-This assignment looks at the topic of association mining and creating frequent itemsets and associated rules.
-In particular, the FP-Tree algorithm is used to create a series of frequent itemsets and rules by hand.
-In addition, the Apriori algorithm is used to explore the effect of different minimum support and confidence thresholds on the number of rules generated from a traffic accident data set.